 (1) An intervener may raise in a review under this Division any of the grounds specified in section 246 even if the ground that is raised by the intervener is not raised by the applicant.

+(1a) If an intervener raises a new ground for review under subsection (1) in relation to a designated reviewable regulatory decision, the intervener must also specify the manner in which a determination made by the Tribunal varying the designated reviewable regulatory decision, or setting aside the designated reviewable regulatory decision and a fresh decision being made by the AER following remission of the matter to the AER by the Tribunal, on the basis of 1 or more grounds raised in the notice of intervention or in the application for review, either separately or collectively, would, or would be likely to, result in a materially preferable designated NGO decision.

-(2) To avoid doubt, it is for the intervener to establish the ground referred to in subsection (1).
+(2) To avoid doubt, it is for the intervener to establish the ground referred to in subsection (1) and the matter referred to in subsection (1a).

+[Section 256 amended see SA Act No. 79 of 2013 s.
+27 and WA Gazette 14 Mar 2014 p.
+632.]

 257. Parties to a review under this Division

 The parties to a review under this Division are—